pmitros/school-committee/README.md

     school district.
 Those can get us part of the way there in the interim at minimal cost.
 I will push for those.
-* **Longer elected terms.** The two-year terms mean the school committee members are constantly competing and campaigning.
+* **Longer elected terms.** The two-year terms mean the school committee members are constantly competing and campaigning, rather than working to improve our schools.
+They also aren't long enough to make significant progress.
 We ought to at least double the terms.
 * **Longer school days.** We need to lengthen the school day.
 State regulations mandate minimum structured learning time, and the current school day doesn't leave enough time for things like